 2017:01:02 19:08:00.
 Other formats may work too, but it may cause troubles.

 Name the column names the same as Mautic contact custom field names.
 This way Mautic automatically pre-selects the mapping for you.
 For example if you name the first name column as

 firstname, this field will be mapped automatically.

-If your CSV contains thousands of contact or more, divide such CSV into several smaller CSV files to avoid memory issues and slow import speed.
+If your CSV contains thousands of contacts or more, divide such CSV into several smaller CSV files to avoid memory issues and slow import speed.

-Q: If I import Do Not Contact values, is that stored as a bounce or a unsubscribtion?
-A: It's stored as a manual unsubscribtion.
+Q: If I import Do Not Contact values, is that stored as a bounce or a unsubscription?
+A: It's stored as a manual unsubscription.
 It's the same thing as if the contact was marked as Do Not Contact from the administration.